Battle of Marj Rahit (684): Aftermath

-The victory at Marj Rahit secured the authority of the Umayyads in Syria, and allowed them to go onto the offensive against Ibn al-Zubayr's supporters.
-Egypt was recovered later in the year, but an attempt to recover Iraq under Ubayd Allah ibn Ziyad was defeated by pro-Alid forces under al-Mukhtar near Mosul in August 686.
-Abd al-Malik, who had succeeded his father Marwan I after the latter's death in April 685, thereafter restricted himself to securing his own position, while Mus'ab ibn al-Zubayr defeated al-Mukhtar and gained control of all of Iraq in 687.
-In 691, Abd al-Malik managed to bring Zufar ibn al-Kilabi's Qaysi tribes back into the Umayyad fold, and advanced on Iraq.
-Mus'ab ibn al-Zubayr was defeated and killed, and Umayyad authority re-established across the East.
-In October 692, after another siege of Mecca, Abdallah ibn al-Zubayr was killed, and the civil war ended.
+The victory at Marj Rahit secured the authority of the Umayyads in Syria and allowed them to go onto the offensive against the Zubayrids.
+Egypt was recovered later in the year, but an attempt to recover Iraq under Ubayd Allah ibn Ziyad was defeated by pro-Alid forces under Mukhtar al-Thaqafi near Mosul in August 686.
+Caliph Abd al-Malik, who had succeeded his father Caliph Marwan after the latter's death in April 685, thereafter restricted himself to securing his own position, while Mus'ab ibn al-Zubayr defeated Mukhtar and gained control of Iraq in 687.
+In 691, Abd al-Malik managed to bring Zufar ibn al-Harith's Qaysi tribes back into the Umayyad fold, and defeated Mus'ab, re-establishing Umayyad authority across Iraq and the Eastern provinces.
+In October 692, after another siege of Mecca, Abd Allah ibn al-Zubayr was killed, and Umayyad rule over the Caliphate was restored.